Is The Marriott Bonvoy Brilliant Card Worth It? How I Make The Math Work

 Bottom line

 I find the Marriott Bonvoy Brilliant Card to be extremely worthwhile.
-While the card has a $650 annual fee, personally, I tend to think the $300 annual restaurant credit plus annual free night award more than justify the annual fee.
+While the card has a $650 annual fee, personally, I tend to think the up to $300 annual restaurant credit plus annual free night award more than justify the annual fee.

 Then you can add in perks like Platinum Elite status, 25 elite nights toward status annually, and more, and the card really shines.